NawalyAli/Rita-Lite-Project-LSBU-/README.md

 Extra:

-- Expo Client on your phone
+- Expo Client on your phone or iOS Simulator/Android Studio